oauo/among_us/README.md

 There are 2 options that can be declared inside the `among(x, {shallowEqual:boolean, maxDepth:number})` function.

 - `shallowEqual` [`false`] whether to do a shallow compare where `{foo:0} != {foo:0}` but `x == x` if referenced in the array.
 - `maxDepth` [`8`] maximum number of recursions to compare to.
 A recursion is needed for each nested object or array, but not siblings.
+Setting this to `0` disables `maxDepth`.

 sus